PaulUithol/Backbone-relational/README.md

 ### HasOne relations (`Backbone.HasOne`)

-A HasOne relation consists of a single `Backbone.RelationalModel`, which is assigned to the given `key`.
+The key for a HasOne relation consists of a single `Backbone.RelationalModel`.
 The default `reverseRelation.type` for a HasOne relation is HasMany.
 This can be configured to be `HasOne` instead, to create one-to-one relations.

 ### HasMany relations (`Backbone.HasMany`)

-A HasMany relation consists of a `Backbone.Collection` of `Backbone.RelationalModel`s, which is assigned to the given `key`.
+The key for a HasMany relation consists of a `Backbone.Collection` of `Backbone.RelationalModel`s.
 The default `reverseRelation.type` for a HasMany relation is HasOne; this is the only option here, since many-to-many is not supported directly.

 ### Many-to-many relations (using two `Backbone.HasMany` relations)
 A many-to-many relation can be modeled using two HasMany relations: